Is Your Child Living with Precocious Puberty?

 Precocious puberty occurs when puberty begins too early, before age 8 in girls and 9 in boys.
 Central precocious puberty is caused by premature activation of the brain-pituitary-gonadal axis.

-Can early puberty be stopped?
+Can early puberty be delayed or treated?

 Yes, certain hormone treatments can help pause or delay puberty until the child reaches a normal age for development.
 Clinical trials are testing new therapies to improve these outcomes.